Nakilon/paster/README.md

   public (3)
 ```

-Then it uploads a file to multiple pastebins printing the URLs in the order of whichever of them was faster to fulfil the request:
+Finally when you chose "proceed" it uploads the input printing the URLs in order of getting responses:

 ```none
 ...